 Transfer of credits toward a degree program is based on the comparability and applicability of the credits from the previous institutions toward a degree program at VFCCWC.
 Only those credits which carry a grade of at least "C" or its equivalent are considered for possible credit.
-However, courses that were completed more than ten years ago are not normally accepted for credit toward a degree or certificate.
+However, courses that were completed more than ten years ago are not normally accepted for credit toward a degree.
 The Academic Dean may accept courses for “life experience” that were completed more than ten years ago if the applicant has worked in the degree program field.

 To transfer credits from another college/university official transcripts are required to be sent from each institution of higher learning to the Admission Department.